 If you would like to sign up in advance for a specific date, please contact us at email@example.com / (0044) 07938 236 497 (Time Zone: London, UK).

 To sign up for the course please click the button below.
 All enrolment orders are approved by our admin team.
 You will be sent your login details within two working days, once your enrollment has been approved.

 Any of your questions related to jewellery making will be answered by your tutor.
 You are entitled up to two hours of personal support for each of the twelve modules.
 This means that you can ask many questions as it often takes only a few minutes to answer each query.

 All our students have the right to make and sell any of the headdresses that can be found in our student design library.
 You will also have the right to share these images on your website.
 You could use our design library when discussing bespoke orders with brides to be.
 Feel free to get in touch to discuss this bonus further.

 The one-off fee for this course is £850.
+You can also pay in four equal installments of £219.
 This fee includes access to your student portal with detailed tutorials and dedicated support from your personal tutor.
 You will receive a diploma upon successful completion of this course.
 Please note that materials are not provided by the academy.
 It will be up to each student to source beads that match their personal style.
 Guidance and a list of suppliers will be provided by your tutor.